umalabs/correlated-authorization/README.md

 &nbsp;7.&nbsp;extract permission_ticket_hash claim from claims_token
 &nbsp;8.&nbsp;compare permission_ticket_hash vs. Base64URL-Encode(SHA256(permission_ticket))
 &nbsp;9.&nbsp;evaluate user_claims</dd></dl>
 8. After an authorization assessment, it is positive, the AS-RO returns RPT.
-The RPT is in the form of JWT with resource provenance and resource authenticity claims e.g.:
+The RPT is in the form of JWT with the required resource provenance claims and optional resource authenticity claims e.g.:
 -&nbsp;*email_address* the RO's email address -&nbsp;*hash* the hash value of the contents of the requested resource set<br>
 9. Verify the resource provenance against the *email_address* value from the RPT claims.
 10. With the valid RPT the client tries to access the resource_uri e.g., to get or post data.
 11. The RS validates the RPT; it is valid, the RS allows access to the protected resource.
-12. The client can validate the requested data against the *hash* value from the RPT claims to verify data authenticity (applicable for the *get* request).
+12. If applicable, the client can validate the requested data against the *hash* value from the RPT claims to verify data authenticity.

 ## VI.
 Push-Pull Trust Elevation